 This is a book of failure and mistakes; it begins with what is stolen from us and proposes only an invitation to imagine.

 ‘An extraordinary book—written with compassion, fearlessness and determination to imagine a more equal world into being.
-A joy to read and to think with.’ — The New Statesman
+A joy to read and to think with.’ —

 ‘One of the most interesting and inspiring feminist thinkers working in Britain today, Olufemi here cements her reputation as a powerful literary voice as well as a key political theorist.’ — Red Pepper